-That was followed the next day by their formal religious ceremony at the Cathedral of Monaco (the Mass was held in French) and lavish lunchtime reception attended by the Clooney of their day, Cary Grant, as well as Ava Gardner and Gloria Swanson.
-(De Havilland did apparently get an invitation, but was pregnant and unable to go.)
+That was followed the next day by a formal religious ceremony at the Cathedral of Monaco (the Mass was held in French) and lavish lunchtime reception attended by the Clooney of their day, Cary Grant, as well as Ava Gardner and Gloria Swanson.
+(De Havilland was invited, but was pregnant and unable to go.)

 And with that, the former Grace Kelly of Philadelphia and Hollywood became Her Serene Highness Princess Grace of Monaco.

 At least 1,500 reporters covered the wedding and Kelly later remarked that they all should have received battle ribbons for their efforts.
 Rainier recalled, "We both agreed that we should really have got married in a little chapel in the mountains."

 "There was so much pressure I didn't remember it all," he reflected to UPI in March 1981.
 "It was really hectic.
 I had to go and see a film of the wedding later on to realize what really happened."
 (Thanks to MGM, he had one with all the Hollywood bells and whistles.)